Zaid Hamid: Political views and conspiracy theories

-Arrest in Saudi Arabia
+Arrest in Saudi Arabia (2015)

 In June 2015, Hamid was arrested in Saudi Arabia for opposing the Saudi-led intervention in the Yemeni civil war.
 He was visiting the Kingdom on a private tour with family when he was arrested.
 On July 1, 2015, media sources began citing unconfirmed reports that Hamid had been sentenced to 8 years in prison, and 1,000 or 1,200 lashes, for criticizing the Saudi government.
 Media reports later claimed these reports about the sentence could not be verified.
 The Pakistan embassy officially requested consular access and information about the charges against Hamid.
-He was released in the start of October 2015 due to lack of evidence and baseless allegation of spying for Iran.
-Hamid alleges that the allegation of spying was hatched up by India's spy agency Research and Analysis Wing (R&AW).
+He was released in early October 2015 due to lack of evidence and baseless allegation of spying for Iran.
+Hamid alleges that the allegation of spying was hatched by India's spy agency Research and Analysis Wing (R&AW).

 During an interview in 2020, Hamid claimed that then Pakistan Army chief General Raheel Sharif and DG ISI Lt.
 General Rizwan Akhtar had played an instrumental role in securing his release.